Skip to main content

 Unit 6: Major design project (led by UAL and KIT)

-Note: All year 1 units must be passed for students to progress to year 2.
-The award classification will be calculated using the average of both second year UAL units - Unit 6: Major design project unit (40 UAL credits) and Unit 8: Dissemination and planning unit (20 UAL credits).
+Note: All Year 1 units must be passed for students to progress to Year 2.
+The award classification will be calculated using the average of both second year UAL units - Unit 6: Major design project unit (40 UAL credits) and Unit 7: Show (20 UAL credits).

 Mode of study

 MA Global Collaborative Design Practice is offered in full-time mode and runs for 72 weeks over 2 years.
 You will be expected to commit an average of 40 hours per week to your course, including teaching hours and independent study.
-You will be expected to attend all classes in person on campus, except by prior arrangement.
+You will be expected to attend all classes in person on campus.

 Learning and teaching methods